 NDBbackup made using an earlier version to a cluster running NDB 8.0 (or later).

 Synchronization of user privileges with NDB_STORED_USER.
-A new mechanism for sharing and synchronizing users, roles, and privileges between SQL nodes is available beginning with NDB 8.0.18, using the
+A new mechanism for sharing and synchronizing users, roles, and privileges between SQL nodes is available in NDB 8.0, using the

 NDB_STORED_USERprivilege.
 Distributed privileges as implemented in NDB 7.6 and earlier (see Distributed Privileges Using Shared Grant Tables) are no longer supported.